sarahciston/codingcare/posts/0critintro.md

 [Black Gooey Universe]

 >Core rope memory [From the Sasha](https://logicmag.io/supa-dupa-skies/from-the-sasha-into-the-zamani-death-as-a-moment-of-radical-continuity/) "During the pioneering of the Apollo spacecraft mission, women workers manually wove memory into computer systems, translating software programmed by MIT engineers into physical binaries.
 The first woman to do this was Hilda G. Carpenter, a Black lab technician who advanced the methods that would ultimately be used to land Apollo missions on the moon.
-These threading techniques, referred to as “core rope memory” and “magnetic core memory,” were laborious processes of physically coding information into machines using ferrite rings and copper wire to control the flow of electricity"
+These threading techniques, referred to as 'core rope memory' and 'magnetic core memory,' were laborious processes of physically coding information into machines using ferrite rings and copper wire to control the flow of electricity"

->"Weaving was already multimedia: singing, chanting, telling stories, dancing, and playing games as they work, spinsters, weavers, and needleworkers were literally networkers as well." (@plantZerosOnes1998, p.
-65)
+>"Weaving was already multimedia: singing, chanting, telling stories, dancing, and playing games as they work, spinsters, weavers, and needleworkers were literally networkers as well." [@plantZerosOnes1998, 65]

 >"they process and store data.
 Because there is no difference between the process of weaving and the woven design, cloths persist as records of the processes which fed into their production: how many women worked on them, the techniques they used, the skills they employed.
-The visible pattern is integral to the process which produced it; the program and the pattern are continuous. (@plantZerosOnes1998, p.
-66)
+The visible pattern is integral to the process which produced it; the program and the pattern are continuous. [@plantZerosOnes1998, p.
+66]

 >"weaving wends its way through even the media which supplant it.
 While paper has lost its associations with the woven fabrics with which it began, there are .remnants of weaving in all writing: yarns continue to be spun, texts are still abbreviated textiles, and even grammarglamor-and spelling retain an occult connectivity.
-Silkscreens, printing presses, stencils, photographic processes, and typewriters: by the end of the nineteenth century images, texts, and patterns of all kinds were being processed by machines which still used matrices as means to their ends," (@plantZerosOnes1998, p.
-69)
+Silkscreens, printing presses, stencils, photographic processes, and typewriters: by the end of the nineteenth century images, texts, and patterns of all kinds were being processed by machines which still used matrices as means to their ends," [@plantZerosOnes1998, 69]

 <!-- ahree lee weaving work -->